2022 Orkney Islands Council election: Previous election

+Electoral system

+The election used the six wards created under the Local Governance (Scotland) Act 2004, with 21 councillors being elected.
+Each ward elected either three or four members, using the single transferable vote (STV) electoral system – a form of proportional representation – in which voters rank candidates in order of preference.

 Composition

 There were no official changes to the political composition of the council in the preceding term.
 However, independent councillor John Ross Scott did announce he had joined the Greens in 2021, which did not change his affiliation on the council.
 One by-election was held and resulted in an independent hold.